RISING MOON STORY & PROCESS

 Rising Moon Flutes, located in Raleigh North Carolina, are finely crafted Native American style wood flutes.
 Each flute is individually crafted and tuned using modern standards, but in keeping with native tradition.
-The flutes are made from a solid piece of wood or multiple woods jointed together, bored out for a precise, solid instrument.
-The visual beauty of the wood, combined with the haunting sound of the flute, and the subtle feel of the vibrating wood combine to offer a multi sensory experience.
+The flutes are made from a solid piece of wood or multiple kinds of wood joined together, bored out for a precise, solid instrument.
+All my flutes are made by me alone, all done by hand, without the use of CNC or laser cutting machinery.
+The visual beauty of the wood, combined with the haunting sound of the flute, and the subtle feel of the vibrating wood combine to offer a multi-sensory experience.

-Making Native style flutes is my full time business and passion.
+Making Native style flutes is my full-time business and passion.
 As such I fully guarantee my flutes against any defects.
 If ordering a flute on-line, you can test drive the flute for up to 10 days and if not happy just return for a full refund.
 With its unique sound, and easy to play quality, the Native flute is suited for the professional as well as novice players.
 All Rising Moon flutes are tuned to the minor pentatonic scale, but with cross fingering, can play the chromatic scale.
 These flutes are ideal for improvising your own songs, and with the six finger holes, can play western style songs.
 The native flute will provide hours of enjoyment with its relaxing, meditative sound.
 With a broad selection of woods and flute styles, and with each flute providing its own unique voice and personality, a special flute waits for you.
-Thank you for considering Rising Moon Flutes!

 Note: I am not a member of a federally recognized Native American tribe.
 As such, I cannot claim these flutes as Native American Made™.